Lake Hopatcong Commission

 Water Quality Monitoring

-Additionally in 2006, the Commission staff received approval through two Quality Assurance Protection Plans (QAPPs) from NJ DEP to collect baseline (non-storm events) water quality samples from tributaries that drain into Lake Hopatcong and to collect composite stormwater samples from locations that have been selected for the installation of specific BMPs.
+In 2006, the Commission staff received approval through two Quality Assurance Protection Plans (QAPPs) from NJ DEP to collect baseline (non-storm events) water quality samples from tributaries that drain into Lake Hopatcong and to collect composite stormwater samples from locations that have been selected for the installation of specific BMPs.

 The water quality monitoring program is important for several reasons: